Indigenous Peoples Day (Celilo Falls)

 The Desert Room’s Delight: Miss Toni Elling

 The Desert Room was one of the hottest nightclubs in Portland during the 1950s-60s.
-Today this space is occupied by Zeus Café within McMenamins Crystal Hotel.
+Today this space is occupied by Hal’s Café (formerly Zeus Café, 2011-2023) within McMenamins Crystal Hotel.
 If the walls could sing, they would belt out a tune for the vivacious entertainer, Toni Elling.
-She was a frequent performer in the Desert Room during the 1960s,…
+She was a frequent performer in the Desert…

 Read More